Guides

 Bio and Experience

 Write a compelling bio that highlights your background, achievements, and areas of expertise.
-We find that a good bio covers the following, in this order:
+We find that a good recipe for a bio is as follows.

 - âIf youâre in <specific position> and are looking for <common goal>, Iâm here to help youâ

-- Describe in 2-3 sentences what your experience is
+Describe in 2-3 sentences what your experience with this specific topic is.

 Your âdiscoverabilityâ section